AmenTauhid/Age-O-Min/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > Age-O-Min is a basic android app calculator which calculates and converts user's age to minutes up till the current date.
-Use can select a date from the pop-up calendar and after selecting the date, the calculator will check and convert the date to the total number of minutes till the current date.
+> User can select a date from the pop-up calendar and after selecting the date, the calculator will check and convert the date to the total number of minutes till the current date.

 ## Usage